Donald Trump and the Dying Art of the Courtroom Sketch - ExBulletin

 In our current digital world, courtroom sketches can go viral on social media, especially if the artist fails to accurately capture the likeness of a famous and famous defendant.

 Rosenberg herself is no stranger to creating viral courtroom sketches.
-While covering Deflategate’s deflated ball controversy involving NFL star Tom Brady, she drew a portrait of the New England Patriots quarterback that drew comparisons to Quasimodo, Lurch and Thriller-era Michael Jackson.
+During Deflategate’s coverage of the deflated ball controversy involving NFL star Tom Brady, she drew a portrait of the New England Patriots quarterback that drew comparisons to Quasimodo, Lurch and Thriller-era Michael Jackson.

 Courtroom sketches can also be creatively turned into online memes.
 Rosenbergs Trump’s sketch has been photo-edited to evoke Edvard Munchs The Scream, to include a bucket of KFC fried chicken, and to look like he was caught by the Scooby Doo gang.